Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled The Hands That Move. Please enjoy.

 Introduction by Harold Koonce, police sergeant, Evergreen, Washington

-He starts talking about how he and his friend decided to do some exploring over on Douglas Island right off the coast of Evergreen, one of those places that are supposed to be off-limits to everyone by the Douglas Island Natural Area Reserve an account that it is one of the few places that has all those Ximuce trees, though now that I think about it, I’m not sure why that’s sort important.
-We got plenty of those in mainland Evergreen.
+He starts talking about how he and his friend decided to do some exploring over on Douglas Island right off the coast of Evergreen.
+It’s supposed to be off-limits as ordered by The Douglas Island Natural Area Reserve on account that it is one of the few places that have all those Ximuce trees.
+Though now that I think about it, I’m not sure why that’s so important.
+We got plenty of them in mainland Evergreen.

-I told him he could get in serious trouble for trespassing but he interrupted me.
-Told me he had more important matters to discuss.
+Anyway, I told him he could get in serious trouble for trespassing when he interrupted me.
+Told me he had a more important matter to discuss.
 Normally, I would have kicked his ass for that but I was in a good mood.

-They found some hole in some fencing and got in and supposedly found, in the middle of the forest, what appeared to be an ancient castle.
-They decided to go exploring and were able to get inside only to find a bunch of men in robes in the middle of the room praying to an image of some sort of creature or something like that?
-Whatever, point is, the men in robes got pissed about the trespassing and chased after them.
-He managed to escape but his friend wasn’t so lucky.
+He explained they found a hole in the fence.
+He and his friend went through it and explored the area.
+They then supposedly found, in the middle of the forest, what appeared to be an ancient castle.
+They decided to do some more looking around and were even able to get inside.
+They eventually run into a bunch of men in robes in the middle of a room.
+And they were supposedly praying to an image of some sort of creature.
+Or something like that, I think?
+Whatever.
+Anyway, long story short, the men in robes get pissed about the trespassing and chase after them.
+He escaped but his friend wasn’t so lucky.

-Now, I believe this story as much as I believe ghosts are floating around or a bunch of witches live in amongst us in communities down south.
-I was just about to tell him so when all of a sudden there was a loud explosion.
-It took us a second but we figured it out it came in the direction of the island.
+Now, I believe this story as much as I believe ghosts are floating around but can only be seen by select people.
+Or a bunch of witches live among us in communities down south.
+Or whatever shit you guys write in this thread.
+I was just about to tell him that, too, or at least something to that effect, when all of a sudden there’s this loud explosion.
+It took us a second but we eventually figured out it came in the direction of the island.
 We decided to investigate.
-I mean, we kinda had too.
+I mean, we kinda had to.

 I don’t know if there was a castle there or even whether there was any sort of building.
-All I know is we found a bunch of wood and rocks in a large, neat pile that the Douglas Island Natural Area Reserve assured us came from a nearby mountain or large hill or something and was caused by natural erosion processes that we were not used to because mankind always interfered or whatever, something like that.
+All I know is we found a bunch of wood and rocks in a large, neat pile.
+People from the Douglas Island Natural Area Reserve shortly after we arrived came to us and assured us the wood and rocks came from a nearby mountain or large hill or something.
+And the explosion was caused by natural erosion processes that we were not used to experiencing because mankind always interfered or whatever, something like that.
 I didn’t quite understand their explanation but they seemed to know what they were talking about.

-By the way, just to put a kibosh on rumors, yeah, the Douglas Island Natural Area Reserve was there first but they weren’t doing anything suspicious when we got there nor do I think it’s weird.
+By the way, just to put a kibosh on rumors, yeah, the Douglas Island Natural Area Reserve wasn’t doing anything suspicious when we got there nor do I think it’s weird they got there before us.
 I mean, it’s their jurisdiction after all.
-I’m not sure what people are thinking, believing it’s a cover-up or whatever.
-Some idiots even think the Douglas Island Natural Area Reserve is some sort of front for a cult or whatever on account of those dudes in robes.
-Look, I talked to Douglas people personally, they’re legit.
+I’m not sure what people are thinking, believing in cover-ups or whatever.
+Some idiots even think the Douglas Island Natural Area Reserve is some sort of front for a cult on account of those dudes in robes.
+Look, I talked to Douglas people personally, all right?
+Trust me.
+They’re legit.

-Anyway, I found a stack of papers in the debris.
+Anyway, to cut to the chase, I did find a stack of papers in the debris.
 They were somewhat rotted and torn but easy enough to put together.
-Everyone seemed to want to read it so I allowed it to be posted on this blog.
-I think it’s just an elaborate prank but whatever, it was entertaining enough, I guess.
-Don’t take it seriously, though.
+Everyone here seems to want to read it which is why I’m posting it in this thread.
+It’s probably just an elaborate prank but whatever.
+It’s an entertaining read, I guess.
+If you laughing at bullshit, I mean.
+In other words, don’t take it seriously, all right?
 I hate to burst your bubble, but none of it is real.
-Just enjoy it for what it is, an entertaining joke.
+Just enjoy it for what it is.

-The most prominent and disturbing figure was a scaly, black creature, with putrid brown spots on its chest and head.
-This being had no eyes and several large, jagged teeth.
-Claws protruded from each of its six hands.
-It looked like reminiscent of what I can best describe as an unholy amalgamation of a serpent and toad.
-Half the monster’s body was obscured as it appeared to be entering the scene through a portal of some sort of swirling spiral.
+The scene’s most prominent and disturbing figure was a scaly, black creature that had putrid brown spots on its chest and head.
+I can best describe it as reminiscent of an unholy amalgamation of a serpent and a toad.
+That is, if that abomination also had no eyes and several large, jagged teeth to go along with six hands, each of which had protruding claws.
+Half the monster’s body was obscured as it appeared to be entering the scene through a portal composed of a swirling vortex.

 It was biting on something.
 Seeing what was in its large incisors filled me with a primal fear.
 Even glancing at it made my stomach churn.
 There was no doubt.
-As much as I wanted to think otherwise, I recognized the other celestial bodies, my rudimentary astronomical skills coming quite in handy.
-In its teeth was a green and blue planet.
+As much as I wanted to think otherwise, I recognized the other celestial bodies.
+My rudimentary astronomical skills disallowed me from being ignorant of the truth.
+It was biting a green and blue planet.
 Our planet.
 Earth.

 I wanted nothing more than to destroy the clock.

+His professional pride compelled him to go the proverbial extra mile to prove his point.
 The wizened gentleman opened the back of the clock and showed us the insides.
-He pointed out what gears were missing and explained that finding replacements proved to be an impossible task.
-No one seemed to own the appropriate mold.
+He outlined what gears were missing and explained that finding replacements proved to be an impossible task.
+No one seemed to own the appropriate molds.
 It was also missing certain latches, a weight, and a pulley.
 The clock did not even have a chain.
-With the damage done to the cable drum retainer, it was likely that even if he had all the parts it still would have been impossible to repair.
-He jokingly lamented that the clock will, unfortunately, read two minutes until midnight forevermore and laughed heartily at his apparent joke.
+Most importantly, perhaps, he concluded that with the damage done to the cable drum retainer, it was likely that even if he had all the parts it still would have been impossible to repair.
+He jokingly lamented that the timepiece would, unfortunately, read two minutes until midnight forevermore and laughed heartily at his apparent joke.

 None of that mattered to Amara.
-She figured even if it was no longer was operational, it was still something we could talk about at her macabre dinner parties with her hipster friends and had the potential to be the centerpiece of her grim collection.
-She managed to bargain down the price from an already reasonable offer.
-Amara essentially used his honesty about the product against him.
-Though the woman is only five feet tall give or take an inch, the brunette can be quite pugnacious when she chooses to be and she often chooses to be, as the poor shopkeeper soon learned.
+Even if it no longer was operational, to her, it was still an excellent conversation piece and, more importantly for her, had the potential to be the centerpiece of her collection of the macabre.
+Well, it was something to show off to her hipster friends, at least.
+She bargained down the price from an already reasonable offer.
+My wife basically used his honesty against him by throwing what he had just told us in his face.
+Though the woman is only five feet tall give or take an inch, she can be quite pugnacious when she chooses to be and she often chooses to be, as the poor shopkeeper learned that day.

-I found myself alone in the streets with no recollection of how I got there and why I was no longer asleep.
+Suddenly, I was alone in the streets.
+I had no recollection of how I got there or why I was no longer asleep.
 A swirling wind directed my attention toward the sky.
-The sight nearly made me go mad.
-A black and mottled brown abomination entered our world through a purple and white vortex.
-I tried to run but found my legs incapable of movement as I was almost literally frozen with fear.
-It saw me and reached down.
-It gripped me with one of its many pointed hands and one of its claws pierced my skull before I had a chance to scream.
-It then callously tossed me into its mouth where it ground me between its several rows of jagged teeth a rhythmic and ferocious chew.
+What I saw nearly made me go mad.
+A black and mottled brown abomination was entering our world through a purple-and-white vortex.
+I tried to escape but found my legs were incapable of movement.
+It was as if I was literally frozen with fear.

-My ears perked.
-I pinched myself several times to confirm that I was awake.
-This meant that what I was hearing was not the product of the dream.
+As I returned to bed, though, my ears twitched.
+I pinched myself several times to confirm that yes I was indeed awake.
+It was unmistakable.
+I heard the sounds of grinding gears.

-I whispered frantically in Amara’s ear stunned by the revelation and though she turned over away from me I then shook her several times until the fifth attempt where she finally awoke.
+I looked down at Amara.
+She was sound asleep, apparently unperturbed by the noises.
+I whispered in her ear but she turned over away from me.
+I then shook her several times.
+After about the fifth attempt, she finally awoke.
 She muttered noises that conveyed anger and annoyance.
-She pointed at the clock and amongst the various curses she exhaled she also informed me that it was only 2:30 in the morning and that we went to bed late and needed to sleep.
-I asked whether she heard the grinding sounds.
-She claimed she heard nothing and made some derogatory remarks toward my sanity before she angrily went back to sleep.
+She pointed at the digital clock on the nightstand.
+Amongst the various curses she exhaled, she informed me that it was only 2:30 in the morning.
+Not only that, we went to bed late.
+We both needed sleep.
+So, go back to bed, she demanded.
+I asked whether she heard the grinding noises.
+She claimed she heard nothing and sleepily muttered some derogatory remarks about my sanity.
+Then, angrily, she went back to sleep.

 I was incredulous.
 The noises had crescendoed to the point that they now reverberated against the walls.
 I wondered how she could sleep through the racket.
-I made several more attempts to wake my wife and was met with nothing but resistance and ire.
-I realized that waking her, or at least getting her cognizant of the noises, was a fool’s errand so I left the bedroom to investigate.
+Several more attempts to wake my wife were made on my part.
+However, each was met with nothing but resistance and ire.
+Realizing that reawaking her was a fool’s errand, I left the bedroom.

 This was but a mere prelude of what was to come.